opset/openset/README.md

 --data-binary @- << EOF | json_pp
 # our osl script

-select # define our output columns
+select # define the properties we want to count
     count id
     count product_name as purchased
     sum product_price as total_revenue